venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

 ```
 VOLUME ["/opt/project/src", "opt/project/build"]
 ```
+###### -v SWITCH
+- its possible to map the volume at runtime when starting the container by using the switch `-v $PWD/path/to/folder:/container/target/path/to/folder ` .
+This causes the folder under the current working folder ($PWD) to be mapped to the container folder (`/container/target/path/to/folder`) at runtime.
+- Again, it is also important to note that volumes exist outside the container and bypass the union file system.
+- a volume can be shared by two containers at runtime.
+> ***Hint :*** this is useful for testing apps in development when we are not ready to bake the code into the image.
+- **Read Only Volume** to map a volume as a read only volume use the ':ro` flag as shown below. ` -v $PWD/path/to/source/folder:/container/path/to/target/folder:ro`
+- **Read Write Volume** and to map a volume as a read-write  volume use the ':ro` flag as shown below. ` -v $PWD/path/to/source/folder:/container/path/to/target/folder:rw`

 ##### ADD
 Thi is like *a copy into image* command.
 This is different from VOLUME in the aspect that all mapped directories and their content are copied into the image.
 - as a bonus if the source is a tarball archive, it will be automatically extracted into the targt directory